11/12/2024

 Moderator

-Thank you very much, G. A question from Karo.
-CoreKeeper 1.0 launch has been a very successful.
-What are EG7's long term plans to capitalize on this momentum and also regarding CoreKeeper?
-CoreKeeper release on mobile in China.
-What impact does this have for EG7 and Fireshine as a publisher?
+Thank you very much, Ji.
+A question from Carol.
+CoreKeeper 1.0 launch has been a viral success.
+What are EG7's long-term plans to capitalize on this momentum and also regarding CoreKeeper?
+CoreKeeper will release on mobile in China.
+What impact does this have for EG7 and FireShine as a publisher?

 speaker